 Whom does the GDPR affect?

 The GDPR applies to organizations that collect, share, and/or store the data of EU citizens.
-For example, if there’s a chance your U.S.-based organization collects personal data of EU citizens, you may need to adjust and demonstrate that your methods of collecting, sharing, and/or storing that data is compliant to the GDPR by May 25, 2018.
+For example, if there’s a chance your U.S.-based organization collects personal data of EU citizens, you may need to adjust and demonstrate that your methods of collecting, sharing, and/or storing that data is compliant to the GDPR starting May 25, 2018.

 These terms define whom the GDPR affects in relation to the data collected: